Best Beaches for Surf Fishing San Diego County

 As long as you don’t fish the lagoon east of the bridge, there are no MPAs that you need to worry about.
 You CAN fish the mouth of the lagoon, but do NOT fish east of the bridge as you will be subject to fines.

-Torrey Pines is one of the best spots for surf fishing in San Diego.
+Torrey Pines is one of the best beaches for surf fishing in San Diego.
 The south end of Torrey Pines State Beach is a tricky beach to figure out when it comes to consistency and reliability.
 The stretch from the last lifeguard tower to Flat Rock is the epitome of a “hit or miss” beach.
 South Torrey is quite popular among the surf fishing community and rightfully so.

 Baby leopard sharks appear to find refuge at Torrey Pines.
 They are attracted to the structure and marine wildlife that The Rock provides.
 Commonly caught species include corbina, perch, croaker, rays, leopards, halibut, and bass.